Distributed Algorithms for Internet-of-Things-enabled Prosumer Markets: A Control Theoretic Perspective: Simulation Results

-Now, we analyze the aggregate consumption $\sum_{i=1}^{N} x_i(k)$ and production $\sum_{i=1}^{N} y_i(k)$ by the community.
-The aggregate consumption $\sum_{i=1}^{N} x_i(k)$ is presented in Figure \ref{fig4}(a) for last $40$ time instants or days, and similarly aggregate production by the community $\sum_{i=1}^{N} y_i(k)$ is shown in Figure \ref{fig4}(b).
-Notice that the aggregate prosumption is close to the respective capacity constraints $C_x$ and $C_y$, the overshoots and undershoots are due to the assumption of soft constraints, as described previously.
-Additionally, Figure \ref{fig4}(c) shows the average consumption $\sum_{i=1}^{N} \bar{x}_i(k)$ by all the prosumers until $1000$ time instants and similarly, the average production $\sum_{i=1}^{N} \bar{y}_i(k)$ by all the prosumers for the same time instants, these averages are approximately equal to the respective capacities, satisfying the capacity constraints of Problem \ref{prob_des}.
-In addition to the above results, we observe in Figure \ref{fig5}(a) and \ref{fig5}(b) that most of the time the aggregate consumption $\sum_{i=1}^{N} x_i(k)$ and aggregate production $\sum_{i=1}^{N} y_i(k)$ are close to their respective capacities $C_x$ and $C_y$.
+Now, we analyze the aggregate consumption $\sum_{i=1}^{N} x_i(k)$ and production $\sum_{i=1}^{N} y_i(k)$ by the prosumer communities.
+The aggregate consumption $\sum_{i=1}^{N} x_i(k)$ is presented in Figure \ref{fig4}(a) for last $40$ time instants (days), and similarly, the aggregate production by the communities $\sum_{i=1}^{N} y_i(k)$ is shown in Figure \ref{fig4}(b).
+Notice that the aggregate prosumption is close to the respective capacity constraints $C_x$ and $C_y$; overshoots and undershoots are due to the assumption of soft constraints, as described previously.
+Additionally, Figure \ref{fig4}(c) shows the time-averaged consumption $\sum_{i=1}^{N} \overline{x}_i(k)$ by all prosumers in the prosumer market until $1000$ time instants, and similarly, the time-averaged production $\sum_{i=1}^{N} \overline{y}_i(k)$ by all prosumers in the prosumer market for the same period, these averages are approximately equal to the respective capacities, satisfying the capacity constraints of Problem \ref{prob_des}.
+In addition to the above results, we observe in Figure \ref{fig5}(a) and \ref{fig5}(b) that most of the time the aggregate consumption $\sum_{i=1}^{N} x_i(k)$ and the aggregate production $\sum_{i=1}^{N} y_i(k)$ are close to their respective capacities $C_x$ and $C_y$.
 Furthermore, the convergence of feedback signals $\Omega_x$ and $\Omega_y$ are shown in Figure \ref{fig5}(c).

-\section{Conclusion and future directions}
+\section{Conclusion and Future Directions}

-We proposed a distributed control algorithm to solve regulation problems with optimality constraints for prosumer based {\em sharing economy} applications.
-The algorithm is based on ideas from stochastic approximation, but formulated in a control theoretic setting.
+We proposed distributed control algorithms to solve regulation problems with optimality constraints for community-based prosumer market.
+The algorithm is based on ideas from stochastic approximation but formulated in a control theoretic setting.
 The algorithm reaches optimality asymptotically, while simultaneously regulating instantaneous contract constraints.
-To do so, the algorithm does not require communication between prosumers but little communication with the sharing platform.
-Two applications are described, and simulation results presented to demonstrate the efficacy of the algorithms.
+To do so, the algorithm does not require communication between prosumers, but little communication with the sharing platform.
+Additionally, the algorithm is light and is suitable to implement in an Internet-of-Things (IoT) context with minimal demands on infrastructure.
+Two applications are described and simulation results presented to demonstrate the efficacy of the algorithms.
 Future work will explore the theoretical aspects of the algorithm (convergence properties), new applications and use cases, and the development of policies to reach more complicated equilibria.